Do we really need an article on holding the trumpet?

 Yet, beginning trumpet players often ignore this aspect of their instrument.
 Understandably, I suppose.

 They’re excited to just get started and get better at the trumpet.
 They don’t want to waste time on perfecting their grip or their posture.
 But it’s not a waste of time.
-It will pay off big time in the long run.
+It will pay off big time in the long run and will make every song you play on the trumpet sound better.

 When it comes to technique, the most important thing to remember is to relax and to stay relaxed throughout your practice sessions and performances.
 A relaxed musician can produce a better tone and be a lot more accurate with their notes.